 15. X Rules of X

-The truth about rules is that there are no rules, especially in business, life, writing, or anything that requires some creativity.
+The truth about rules is that there are really not many rules, especially in business, life, writing, or anything requiring creativity.
+What works for A might not work for B.

 However, what would you say if you were asked to create some things you would never compromise in your job, life, health, or business?